• Skip to primary navigation

 • Broccoli and sprouts or any other green or cruciferous vegetable.

 • Dijon mustard.
-You can sub this out for vegan horseradish sauce if you prefer.
+You can sub this out for vegan horseradish sauce if you prefer, or check out these dijon mustard substitutes.

 • Dried thyme.
 Fresh thyme also works really well if you have it.